Helpful information to address your concerns when considering proposing or eloping on the Isle of Skye.

 Once all the collation of images, editing, ordering and numbering is completed plus our final checks carried out, you will receive your high-resolution images (usually) digitally.
 None of the final images you receive will ever be watermarked and you are free to print and utilise the images for personal use, and to share copies with friends and family for their personal enjoyment.
 (Euphoria retains the copyrights for all images as well as any commercial usage rights.)

-While we tailor our photographic style to each individual couple, we understand that our vision may not suit every client and, since we accept only a limited number of shoots, we want to ensure that we are the best fit for one other.
+While we tailor our photographic style to each individual couple, we understand that our vision may not suit every client and, since we accept only a limited number of shoots, we want to ensure that we are the best fit for each other.
 This proves to be in the best interests of both clients and photographers.

 As a result, after we receive an inquiry, we really like to get to know our clients, learn their particular story and understand their concepts.

 Once clients are happy and we are all on the same page, we will then prepare a contract (together with terms and conditions,) which we ask clients to check through, sign and return to us.
-A signed, returned contract together with the booking deposit secures us for your date.
+A signed, returned contract, together with the booking deposit, secures us for your date.
 Simply discussing your elopement or proposal does not imply you have booked Euphoria's services.
 We receive so many enquiries for so many dates.
 Therefore, only when you have read through, signed and returned your contract, together with your booking deposit, are you now booked with Euphoria.
 We can't wait to hear from you!

 A clear advantage in determining the amount of photography you require is having two photographers, each catching different angles and framing, resulting in more and varied images in less time.
 However, the amount of photography you choose will really depend upon your event.
 If you are having an all-day wedding with a number of features included or are travelling to various locations for photographs, you will definitely want a longer time.

 Euphoria works on an hourly basis, so you are able to select exactly the amount of photography-time you need.
-Generally, for proposals in a single location, we recommend around an hour's photographing.
+Generally, for proposals in a single location, we recommend at least an hour's photographing.
 For a simple elopement in one area, two hours are usually sufficient.
 If you are at all uncertain, we are here to help!

 The island has so many amazing and varied backdrops for stunning photography.
 You may even prefer to have several locations for your elopement or proposal photographs.